Just show me the code

 • The OpenTelemetry.Instrumentation.SqlClient instruments the Microsoft.Data.SqlClient and System.Data.SqlClient types and collects telemetry about database operations.

-In the near future, I expect to see more and more instrumentation libraries like these ones.
+In the near future, I anticipate seeing more and more instrumentation libraries like these.
 This will allow us to effortlessly instrument the most commonly used dependencies.
-Simply install a NuGet package, add some configuration lines on your app, and you’re good to go.
+Simply install a NuGet package, add some configuration lines to your app, and you’re all set.

 Adding OpenTelemetry on App1